 © 2021 CIRANO.
 All rights reserved.

-He taught economics at York University (1971-1973), UQAM (1973-1974) and Université de Montréal (1974-2008).
+He taught economics at York University (1971-1973), UQÀM (1973-1974) and Université de Montréal (1974-2008).
 He held the Bell Canada Chair in Industrial Economics of the University of Montreal (2003-2008) and the Jarislowsky-SSHRC-NSERC Chair in Technology and International Competition of École Polytechnique de Montréal (1993-2000).

 Marcel Boyer received the Alexander-Henderson Award (Carnegie-Mellon University 1971), the Prix Marcel-Dagenais (Société canadienne de science économique 1985), the Endowment-for–the–future Distinguished Scholar Award (University of Alberta 1988), the Distinguished Guest Professor Award (Wuhan University of Technology 1995).
 He was elected in 1992 Fellow of the Royal Society of Canada (Academies of Arts, Humanities and Sciences of Canada), in 1997 Fellow of The International Journal of Industrial Organization, in 2001 Fellow of the World Academy of Productivity Science.
 Following his public lecture at Collège de France in 2005, the latter honored him with the Médaille Guillaume-Budé.
 He received the Prix Marcel-Vincent (ACFAS 2002) and the Prix Léon-Gérin for career excellence in Humanities and Social Sciences (Prix du Québec 2015).
 He was made in 2013 Honorary Fellow of the Canadian Economics Association, and in 2014 Honorary Fellow of the French Association of Environmental and Resources Economists (FAERE).
 On December 30 2015, he was named Officer of the Order of Canada.

-He was Director of the Observatoire de la Francophonie économique, President of the international Society for Economic Research on Copyright Issues (SERCI), Member of the Expert Panel of the Council of Canadian Academies on the State of Industrial Research and Development; Member of the jury of the Donner Prize for the best book on public policy by a Canadian, Member of the SHS1 committee of the French National Research Agency, Vice-President and Chief Economist of the Montreal Economic Institute; President of the Canadian Economics Association, President of the Société Canadienne de Science Économique; CEO of CIRANO, Member of the Board of Directors of the National Bureau of Economic Research (NBER, USA), Member of the National Statistics Council of Canada; Member of the Management Committee of Bell-University Labs, Member of the Board of the Montreal Mathematical Finance Institute, Member of the Board of Directors of the Social Science and Humanities Research Council of Canada, Chairman of the Board of the Network for Computing and Mathematical Modelling, Visiting Senior Research Advisor for industrial economics at Industry Canada, Member of Industry Canada advisory committee on business strategies and innovation, Member of the Executive Committee of the Canadian Law and Economics Association, Member of the Board of the Agency for Public-Private Partnerships of Québec, Member of the Editorial Board of the Canadian Journal of Economics and the Journal of Economic Behavior and Organization, and Chairman of the Board of the Caisse Populaire de St-Jérôme.
+He was Director of the Observatoire de la Francophonie économique, President of the international Society for Economic Research on Copyright Issues (SERCI); Member of the Expert Panel of the Council of Canadian Academies on the State of Industrial Research and Development; Member of the jury of the Donner Prize for the best book on public policy by a Canadian, Member of the SHS1 committee of the French National Research Agency; Vice-President and Chief Economist of the Montreal Economic Institute; President of the Canadian Economics Association; President of the Société Canadienne de Science Économique; CEO of CIRANO; Member of the Board of Directors of the National Bureau of Economic Research (NBER, USA); Member of the National Statistics Council of Canada; Member of the Management Committee of Bell-University Labs; Member of the Board of the Montreal Mathematical Finance Institute; Member of the Board of Directors of the Social Science and Humanities Research Council of Canada; Chairman of the Board of the Network for Computing and Mathematical Modelling; Visiting Senior Research Advisor for industrial economics at Industry Canada; Member of Industry Canada advisory committee on business strategies and innovation; Member of the Executive Committee of the Canadian Law and Economics Association; Member of the Board of the Agency for Public-Private Partnerships of Québec; Member of the Editorial Board of the Canadian Journal of Economics and the Journal of Economic Behavior and Organization; and Chairman of the Board of the Caisse Populaire de St-Jérôme.

 His recent article « The determination of optimal fines in cartel cases: Theory and practice” (with ML Allain and JP Ponssard), Concurrences – Competition Law Review 2011, was chosen as Best Academic Economics Article - 2012 Antitrust Writing Awards (Institute of Competition Law and George Washington University Law School).
 His recent article “Alleviating Coordination Problems and Regulatory Constraints through Financial Risk Management” (with Martin Boyer and René Garcia), Quarterly Journal of Finance 3(2) has received the Outstanding Paper Award 2015 of the Midwest Finance Association.
 His recent book Réinventer le Québec: Douze Chantiers à Entreprendre (with Nathalie Elgrably; Stanké 2014, 176 pages) was among the four finalists for the 2014-15 Donner Foundation Prize for the best book on public policy written by a Canadian.

-Author or coauthor of over 275 scientific articles and papers and public and private reports, Professor Boyer currently conducts research in the areas of investment valuation (risk, flexibility, and real options), efficient organizations and public policies (water markets, competitive social-democracy), inequalities, value and cost sharing; and law and economics (cartels, anti-competitive practices, environmental liability and other issues, intellectual property rights).
+Author or coauthor of over 275 scientific articles and papers and public and private reports, Professor Boyer currently conducts research in the areas of investment valuation (risk, flexibility, and real options); efficient organizations and public policies (water markets; competitive social-democracy); inequalities; value and cost sharing; and law and economics (cartels, anti-competitive practices, environmental liability and other issues, intellectual property rights).
 Marcel Boyer has acted as expert economist on behalf of several national and international public and private corporations and organisations, and has testified as expert witness before various organizations and tribunals: arbitration tribunals, Copyright Board of Canada, Québec Energy Board, Superior court of Québec (in both civil and criminal cases), Court of Queen’s Bench of Saskatchewan, Superior Court of Ontario, Supreme Court of British Columbia.